SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 Property prices are formatted to include thousand separators.
 This is achieved by converting the price to a string and applying:

 listing.price.toString().replace(/\B(?=(\d{3})+(?!\d))/g, ",")

+## Drawing/Importing Shapes (Polygons, Polylines) in React-Leaflet
+React-Leaflet supports drawing various shapes on maps.
+In the Listings component, shapes such as polylines and polygons are rendered by importing and configuring the Polyline and Polygon components.
+These shapes enhance the map visualization by outlining routes or areas with custom colors, weights, opacities, and fill properties.